MARITIMES MAVEN

 Turning Tides Cottages

 I loved our funky 2-bedroom sunset ocean beachfront accommodations at Turning Tides Cottages in Grand Harbour.
-It even came with our own s’mores kit to enjoy a sunset campfire.
+It even came with our own s’mores kit to enjoy an evening sunset campfire.
 Enjoy a modern, comfortable stay with great wifi connectivity and incredible views.
+My husband and I recently returned for yet another visit and enjoyed staying in the Moody Ocean cottage the following spring.
+The location truly couldn’t be better.
+There’s so much to love about these centrally-located cottages.

 Marina Vern Pottery